Do you know the right way to check vegetables for insects? And even if you do, do you know what you’re looking for? These resources can help.

 - Raspberries and Blackberries.
 Most poskim also agree that these are impossible to check and are not recommended.

 - Broccoli and cauliflower.
 These can be checked, however, the process is so difficult and detailed, that it’s not practical for someone who does not work in kashrus to check on their own.
-Luckily, fresh checked/bug-free broccoli and cauliflower is readily available, depending on the season.
+Luckily, fresh checked/bug-free broccoli and cauliflower are readily available, depending on the season.

 *Note: There are some fruits and vegetables that are always infested; others that are only sometimes infested, and the status can be different with every crop.

 There are reliable resources that can supply the info you need.